 Named after the River Raite which runs alongside it, the site on which the current structure stands has been constantly occupied for over 1,000 years.

-Bunratty Castle is one of the best-known of the many medieval castles in Ireland.
+The history of Bunratty Castle is a colourful one.
 Robert De Muscegros built the first defensive fortress on the site in 1250.

 The current castle is one of the most impressive medieval fortresses that you’ll find in Ireland.
 It was built in 1425 and then restored to its former glory in 1954.

 The Early Days